 - Navigate to Features > Dimensional Rules in ShipperHQ

-- Click Settings and notice the Carriers area, as seen below.
+- Click Settings and notice the Carriers dropdown, as seen below.

-- By selecting FedEx for example, then clicking “Apply,” USPS and DHL will continue to rate off weight only and FedEx will rate off of Dimensional shipping logic.
+- By selecting a Carrier (FedEx, for example), all other rates will continue to calculate off weight only and FedEx will rate off of Dimensional shipping logic.

 Dimensional Padding and Tolerance

 This section describes how to setup ShipperHQ with either a dimensional packing tolerance or a dimensional packing padding.
-We will discuss exactly what each option entails below.
+We will discuss exactly what each option entails below., pictured below:

 This setting defines how much of the box to leave empty as a percentage of the overall box volume.
 This could be used to account for packing materials or oddly shaped items.